COLUMN: Join me on my afternoon 'Zooming' around the fair

 John took me past the camel rides and on to the midway where all the rides were going strong.
 The Zipper, my daughter’s favorite, the double Ferris wheel, the Nitro, Ring of Fire, Tornado — all those rides that are designed just to make us sick, I’m sure of it.

-The fair goes on through Sunday, opening at 5 p.m. each weekday — except Tuesday, which is free admission starting at 3 p.m. — and noon on Saturday and Sunday.
+The fair goes on through Sunday, opening at 5 p.m. each weekday and noon on Saturday and Sunday.

 I have realistic hopes that I will be cleared to rejoin the real world and make the final day or two of the fair this weekend.
 Meanwhile, check it out.
 The weather is great, and John and Kam both said the crowds have been as good or better than last year.